ibm-cloud-docs/FileStorage/provisioning-file-storage.md

    {: note}

 8. After you reviewed the terms and conditions, check the I** have read and agree to the...** box.
-10. Click **Create**.
+9. Click **Create**.
 Your new storage allocation is available in a few minutes.

 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase the number of your volumes, contact your sales representative.
-Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).<br/><br/>For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
+Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).
+For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
 {: tip}

 ## Ordering {{site.data.keyword.filestorage_short}} through the SLCLI